biopragmatics/bioregistry/docs/CONTRIBUTING.md

    on your GitHub account (or in one of your organizations)
 2. [Clone your fork](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
    with `git clone https://github.com/<your namespace here>/bioregistry.git`
+3. Make changes to the code
+4. Test that your code passes quality assurance by running `tox`
-3. Make and commit changes to your fork with `git commit`
+5. Commit changes to your fork with `git commit`
-4. Push changes to your fork with `git push`
+6. Push changes to your fork with `git push`
-5. Repeat steps 3 and 4 as needed
+7. Repeat steps 3-6 as needed
-6. Submit a pull request back to the upstream repository
+8. Submit a pull request back to the upstream repository

 ### Merge Model